 Shared knowledge about treatment among health care team

 Researchers found that about 18 percent (11 of the 62 centers) scored high on integrating massage for outpatients.
-However, close to one-third of the center (22 of the 62 programs) included no massage integration.
-Among the 62 centers, 34 offered massage for cancer patients.
+However, close to one-third of the center (22 of the 62 programs) included no message integration.
+Among the 62 centers, 34 offered a massage for cancer patients.
 Read more.

 Cannabidiols are hot now with products for every body part

 Businessweek writes that the legalization of industrial hemp and interstate transfer of hemp-derived goods is “…opening the floodgate for a legal CBD market that could surpass $20 billion by 2022, according to researcher Brightfield Group, LLC.”
-There is a range of products available for a slew of maladies, writes Businessweek, such anxiety, chronic back pain, menstrual cramps, post workout muscle soreness, and even chapped list.
-Read more and check out BIOTONE’s new Lab+Blends line of professional and at-home care CBD products
+A range of products available for a slew of maladies, writes Businessweek, such as anxiety, chronic back pain, menstrual cramps, post-workout muscle soreness, and even chapped list.
+Read more and check out BIOTONE’s new Lab+Blends line of professional and at-home care CBD products.

 Massage for pets growing in demand

 A survey of 1000 dog and cat owners conducted by The Michelson Found Animals Foundation, a non-profit committed to saving pets and enriching lives, found that as humans become more tech-connected and embrace alternative health practices and diets themselves, these trends are extending to their pets as well.
 Regarding alternative therapies, pet owners who have tried alternative therapies are likely to use them on their pets, according to survey findings.
 They include:

 Pet parents use alternative therapies to care for their pet's specific medical or behavioral conditions (68 percent), preventatively (39 percent) or following a general health care plan (38 percent).

 More than a quarter of pets (26 percent) have experienced mobility-related therapies like massage, physical therapy, chiropractic, and acupuncture.